ArshanAlam/experimental/education/designing-data-intensive-applications/chapter-06.md

 #### Strategies for Rebalancing

 ##### How not to do it: `hash mod N`
-* If the number of nodes `N` changes, most of the keys will need to be moved from one node to another
+* If the number of nodes `N` changes, most of the keys will need to be moved from one node to another when we add or remove a node

 ##### Fixed number of partitions
 * Create many more partitions than there are nodes, and assign several partitions to each node (i.e., 1000 partitions with 100 nodes)